 The competition is operated by ColArt International Holdings Ltd (“ColArt”), The Studio Building, 21 Evesham Street, London, W11 4AJ, England.

-The competition is open to any U.K based artist whose primary activity is painting or drawing and has graduated B.A, M.A or Ph.D. from a recognized institution since and including 2009.
+The competition is open to any UK based artist whose primary activity is painting or drawing and has graduated B.A, M.A or Ph.D. in Fine Art or a related degree from a recognized institution since and including 2010.
 Employees (and their families) of ColArt and anyone connected with the competition are not eligible.

 All applicants will be required to complete an application.
 This comprises: